 All this time my buddy is sitting there with his mouth hanging open not knowing what was going on.
 I told the lady why we were there, to go out to the cave of the red haired giants.
 This time her jaw fell open, then she started to laugh, and laugh and laugh, reaching the point her eyes began streaming tears down her cheeks.
 She waved a man dressed in a suit over to our table who had been standing off to the side across the room by a slot machine for sometime and told him what I told her.
 She got up, said thanks for the toast, and the two of them left.
 My buddy wanted to know what the hell was going on.
 I shrugged my shoulders like I was in the dark just as much as he was.

 When we went outside the same woman who had been in the restaurant was sitting in the passenger seat of the top down jeep as nonchalantly as any woman could with a beautiful set of long bare legs fully exposed as far up as as her dress would allow.
 She apologized for what had gone on inside, that she was sorry, and stuck in that she always thought highly of my mother.
 She said to make up for it, because of what she did to earn a living, she made all kinds of contacts and through those contacts knew people who had access to get us close to seeing things connected to the cave that most people would never have access to --- even if she had to work to do it.
-I don't know anything about her having to work to do it, but getting my buddy and I access to see things others would never have a chance too is exactly what we wanted.
+I don't know anything about her having to work to do it, nor was I was sure if she was talking about herself, the cave, or both, but getting my buddy and I access to see things others would never have a chance too is exactly what we wanted.

 THE BROTHEL LADY, LOOKING ALL THE SAME AS LARA CROFT, TOMB RAIDER